Arranging a funeral

-You must take with you a copy of the death certificate, and if possible, some form of ID for your loved one.
+You must take with you a copy of the MCCD (Medical Certificate of Cause of Death, available from your loved one's GP), and if possible, some form of ID for your loved one.

 When you see the registrar, they will be as helpful as they can in registering the death.
 They will require the following information about the deceased:

 - Their full names (including the maiden name of a married woman).
 Any former married names or other names by which the deceased was known can also be recorded.

 - Where and when they were born (the town or county is sufficient if the exact address is not known).
 Only the country of origin is required for people born outside the United Kingdom.
 The country is recorded according to its current name if this is different from how it was known at the date of birth.